 The 1960’s also witnessed the formation of another influential aspect of Eufaula culture – the lake.
 In 1963 the Army Corps of Engineers created Walter F. George Lake, better known as Lake Eufaula, behind the lock and dam at Fort Gaines, Georgia.
 With a new attraction, combined with growing tourism and industry, Eufaula experienced steady growth.

-Today the little town nestled on the bluff is recognized as a lure for the fisherman and the avid outdoorsman, and as a historical jewel with an unparalleled collection of antebellum homes and landmarks.Visit town website, Check the town out on Facebook,
+Today the little town nestled on the bluff is recognized as a lure for the fisherman and the avid outdoorsman, and as a historical jewel with an unparalleled collection of antebellum homes and landmarks.Community Website, Facebook,

 205 East Barbour Street Eufaula, AL 36027 | 334-688-2000